ethanhs/WSL-Programs/README.md

 Please feel free to contribute programs you have tested to the table below.
 If you need help with the markdown, please review [a primer](https://help.gamejolt.com/markdown)

+To contribute, please make a Pull Request, I will merge if it looks good!
+If you have never made a pull request it is fast and easy, please check out the [Github documentation](https://help.github.com/articles/using-pull-requests/)

+Then add your program below!

 #The list:

 Program Name  | apt name if different (blank otherwise) | Functionality rating (0-5) | website if not on apt | Notes